- Memberships and passes

 Types of Climbing

 Bouldering is low-height climbing without using ropes.
 Climbers rely on thick pads to prevent injuries when they fall.
 SFU sets boulder problems specifically designed for this purpose which end no higher than the 4m up the wall.

 Top-roping is probably what you think of when you imagine people climbing in the gym.
-Usually it involves a team of two, with one person on the ground "belaying" their climber as they ascend the wall.
-Belaying refers to using specialized skills and equipment to keep climbers safe.
+Usually it involves a team of two, with one person on the ground managing the rope for their climber as they ascend the wall.
+Rope management, or 'belaying' refers to using specialized skills and equipment ensure the safety of a climber.
 If you want to have access to the entire facility without staff assistance, you'll need to know how to belay.
-To accquire these skills, we highly recommend taking our 2-hour Introductory Courses.
-Anyone wishing to belay must pass a "belay check", where our staff ensure that your abilities are in line with SFU standards.
+To acquire these skills, we offer our 2-hour Introductory Top-Rope Belay Course.
+Anyone wishing to belay in our facility must pass a "belay check", where our staff ensure that your abilities are in line with SFU standards.

 Don't have a partner?
 Check to see if we have volunteers who can belay you.
-We can be reached at 778-782-4059.
+We can be reached at firstname.lastname@example.org or at 778-782-4059.